My Tokyo Guide

 While cruising along the water, enjoy the special thrill of passing directly underneath Rainbow Bridge, both a symbol of Tokyo Bay and a key thoroughfare providing access to Odaiba.
 From Odaiba Marine Park watch the sun set, and then enjoy a sweeping view of the nighttime sky over Tokyo Bay.

-Asakusa is another of Tokyo’s most popular areas and the water bus pier from where cruises and boat tours leave is a walkable distance from the Kaminari-mon (Thunder Gate) at Sensoji Temple.
+Asakusa is another of Tokyo’s most popular areas with access to cruises and boat tours.
+The water bus pier is a walkable distance from the Kaminari-mon (Thunder Gate) at Sensoji Temple.
 In these neighborhoods, discover how old Japan mixes with the new, like the skyscrapers that line the historic streets and waterways.

 Imagine you are on a cruise ship and discover spots you’ve never seen before with the panoramic view of Tokyo's waterscapes that can be seen via Google Street View.